angulardart/site-angulardart/src/angular/guide/user-input.md

 ## Summary

-You have seen the basic primitives for responding to user input and gestures.
+You've seen the basic primitives for responding to user input and gestures.

 These techniques are useful for small-scale demos, but they quickly become verbose and clumsy when handling large amounts of user input.
 Two-way data